-Cell phone usage is not permitted in any production or processing area of the Hudson Botanical Processing facility except with the permission of your supervisor.
-Cell phones may be used for emergency use.
+Cell phone usage is not permitted in any production or processing area of the Hudson Botanical Processing facility.
+Cell phones may be used only during breaks and for emergency use.

 6.13 Off-Duty Use of Company Property or Premises